-We award this copy’s side one our very special Four Plus A++++ grade, which is strictly limited to pressings (really, individual sides of pressings) that take a given recording to a level we’ve never experienced before and had no idea could even exist.
+We awarded this copy’s side one our very special Four Plus A++++ grade, which is strictly limited to pressings (really, individual sides of pressings) that take a given recording to a level we’ve never experienced before and had no idea could even exist.
 We estimate that about one per cent of the Hot Stamper pressings we come across in our shootouts earn this grade.
 You can’t get much more rare than that.

 This side had breathy resolution that was hard to believe, along with size and immediacy that no other side of any copy could touch.
 Phenomenal.